-- There is an Asset Management Practicum site on Canvas containing the syllabus, the schedule, links for the online evaluations, assignments, and other salient information for the course. - Stock pitches, stock updates, portfolio updates, and research reports will all be uploaded to the Dropbox site for this quarter via the link on Canvas.

-• The naming conventions for the various postings are as follow:
+- There is an Asset Management Practicum site on Canvas containing the syllabus, the schedule, links for the online evaluations, assignments, and other salient information for the course.
+These are also on the AMP Winter 2022 Dropbox site. - Stock pitches, stock updates, portfolio updates, and research reports will all be uploaded to the Dropbox site for this quarter via the link on Canvas. - The naming conventions for the various postings are as follow: